pmusachio/python-for-finance/README.md

 <br/>

-- Calculating and Comparing Rates of Return in Python
+- Calculating and Comparing Rates of Return
   - Simple returns
   - Logarithmic returns
   - Calculating return of a portfolio of securities